sonyphoebeb/sonyphoebeb/README.md

  - Preparation Strategy
      - Watched 2–3 roadmap videos for TCS NQT preparation
      - Identified important aptitude and coding topics to focus on
+     - Created a structured study approach for upcoming days

 🔁 Continuing to build and improve full-stack development skills through hands-on project development and backend architecture practice.